 A mostly-autobiographical piece involving cultural tensions, trouble fitting in, and using one’s imagination to escape.

 A story about childhood and adolescent gender expectations told from mirrored perspectives.
 A prequel to Coffee: A Misunderstanding.

 A story about a woman giving a talk at a tech conference, set in a dystopian near-future where augmented reality is everywhere.
 There are two endings, neither of them particularly happy.

 Dominique Pamplemousse in “It’s All Over Once the Fat Lady Sings!”

-A web-based Interactive Fiction Competition game in which you are the director of a play destined for abject failure, who must deal with sexism, privilege, and finishing one run-through of the dress rehearsal without anything horrible happening.
-It won third place overall, and second in the Miss Congeniality Contest.
-More recently, it also snagged the XYZZY award for Best Story.
-To read some reviews of the game, visit its IFWiki page.
+You are the director of a play destined for abject failure, who must deal with sexism, privilege, and finishing one run-through of the dress rehearsal without anything horrible happening.

 Life Flashes By